Project-READ-Literacy-Network/prln-website/content/programs-and-services/directory-of-programs/employment-training-information/content.md

 </summary>

 #### What:
+- Job Search Workshops for Newcomers and Mentorship
 - Information for immigrants about their occupational field in Canada
 - Targeted resumes and cover letters, self-marketing and other job search tips
 - Learn the benefits of networking